Singular quadratic eigenvalue problems: Linearization and weak condition numbers: Acknowledgements

-\begin{paragraph}{Acknowledgements.} The authors thank Bor Plestenjak for helpful discussions on the numerical solution of singular eigenvalue problems, and Petra Lazić for discussions regarding the theory of $\delta$--weak condition numbers. \end{paragraph}
+The authors thank Bor Plestenjak for helpful discussions on the numerical solution of singular eigenvalue problems, and Petra Lazi\'{c} for discussions regarding the theory of $\delta$--weak condition numbers.
+The authors also thank the reviewers for their careful reading and useful comments.